 Tested on Mice

-Now, scientists have proven that stress can trigger and rapidly activate certain immune system cells, leading to a recurrence of hair loss in the future.
+Now, researchers have shown that stress can trigger and rapidly activate certain immune cells, leading to a recurrence of hair loss in the future.

-By involving laboratory mice in their research, scientists found that acute stress hyperactivates the sympathetic nervous system of the rodents, which is responsible for increased heart rate and muscle strength in the “fight or flight” response.
-This, in turn, activates CD8+ T cells of the mice’s immune system, which can attack hair follicles, as reported by Independent.
+Using laboratory mice, the team found that acute stress hyperactivates the rodents’ sympathetic nervous system — the system responsible for the increased heart rate and muscle readiness in the “fight-or-flight” response.
+That, in turn, activates CD8+ T cells in the mice’s immune system, which can attack hair follicles, according to The Independent.

-CD8+ T cells, or CD8+ T lymphocytes, also known as cytotoxic T killers, play a crucial role in cellular immunity by recognizing and destroying virus-infected cells.
+CD8+ T cells — also called cytotoxic T cells or CD8+ T lymphocytes — play a crucial role in cellular immunity by recognizing and destroying virus-infected cells.

-Researchers assert that even after the initial stress subsides, these CD8+ T cells can provoke renewed hair loss during subsequent inflammation.
+The researchers say that even after the initial stress subsides, these CD8+ T cells can provoke renewed hair loss during later inflammation.

 “Our results showed that a single episode of acute stress causes immediate damage and thereby activates and increases the number of rare autoreactive CD8+ T cells, preparing the tissue for future immune attacks,” the team wrote in the journal Cell.

-Thus, a single episode of acute stress can create a predisposition in that same tissue for future damage, the scientists say.
-They suggested that this type of immune response might be a way for the body to sacrifice metabolically costly cells that can, however, regenerate to preserve essential stem cells.
+Thus, a single episode of acute stress can create a predisposition in that tissue for future damage, the researchers say.
+They suggested this immune response might let the body sacrifice metabolically costly cells that can regenerate, preserving essential stem cells.

-According to the researchers, by sacrificing some hair follicles in the face of danger, the body can conserve stem cells that regenerate tissues after the threat has passed.
-This could be a “strategic compromise aimed at preserving limited resources for critical stress responses.”
+The researchers say that by sacrificing some hair follicles in the face of danger, the body can conserve stem cells needed to regenerate tissue after the threat passes.
+This could be a “strategic compromise” to preserve limited resources for critical stress responses.

 “These mechanisms help explain the onset of alopecia areata and its frequent association with stress,” the scientists noted.